NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 # Slash Commands
-In this guide, we will learn more about implementing slash commands to your bot.
+In this guide, you will learn more about implementing slash commands to your bot.

 Slash commands are type of interactive application commands.
 It let's users to interact with your bot by typing `/<command name>`.